platyplus/health-oss/backend.md

 ### Cloud services

 Alternatively, it is possible to delegate the sending and receiving of SMS to a cloud platform through an HTTP API.
-As explain in the above, this approach is not open source, but you may want to keep it simple in delegating SMS management to a third party.
+As explain in the above, this approach is not open-source, but you may want to keep it simple in delegating SMS management to a third party.
 Here are two of the most popular SMS cloud services:

 - [Twilio](https://www.twilio.com/)
 - [Clickatell](https://www.clickatell.com/)